thebestcellar@gmail.com

 Space and technical requirements

-‘Toad of Toad Hall’ Poop-poop!
-The
+‘Toad of Toad Hall’

-incorrigible Toad rides again in this
+Poop-poop!
+The incorrigible Toad rides

-high-energy one-man show.
-There's lots
+again in this high-energy one-man show.

-the Badger attempt to rein in their
+the Rat and the Badger attempt to rein in

-friend's natural zest for life.
-But will
+their friend's natural zest for life.
+But

-they be able to thwart the Handsome
+will they be able to thwart the Handsome

 Toad of Toad Hall?
 Jonathan Goodwin